Dinir/Streamliner/README.md

 - ### Shorter time difference format.
   `-0:04.22` => `-4.22s`
 - ### Target time display,
   which shows you the average lap time of your best time, and starts counting down as you start a new lap.
-It adds up any saves and loses at every new lap, to help you keep the pace on Time Trial (activate it on the mod option).
+It adds up any saves and loses at every new lap, to help you keep the pace on Time Trial (activate it with the mod option).
 - ### Scrolling lap time display,
   so you can actually see your 5th lap time in a longer race.
 - ### Motion effect,